-To determine the maximum output sound pressure level for CE with an air interface, the test signal to be applied to a network simulator needs to be varied from a level of -9 dBm0 to +3 dBm0 while varying the frequency between 200 Hz and 4 kHz.
-The test signal should be applied so that the peaks of the highest level test signals produce the maximum digital code in the network simulator.
+To determine the maximum output sound pressure level for CE with an air interface, the test signal to be applied to a network simulator needs to be varied from a level of -9 dBm0 to +10 dBm0 while varying the frequency between 100 Hz and 8 kHz.
+The test signal should be applied so that the peaks of the highest level test signals produce the maximum digital code (code saturation) in the network simulator and hence the air interface.
+Similar principles may apply here as for B.3 above.